Submission Guidelines for Master's Theses

-9. Access Control: Please choose either Open Access (full content available to all) or Campus Access (full content only available to those using a computer on the UConn campus, to those with an NetID username and password, or through interlibrary loan).
+9. Access Control: Please choose either Open Access (full content available to all) or Campus Access (full content only available to those using a computer on the UConn campus, to those with a UConn email address, or through interlibrary loan).

 10. Embargo options: choose either no embargo period, a six month embargo period or a 1, 2, 3, 4, 5, 6, 7, 8, 9, or 10 year embargo period from the drop down box on the submission form.

 12. Abstract: Only plain text is supported for the abstract (fonts and text style changes are not preserved).
 If you would like to include bold or italic text in your abstract, HTML tags may be used.
 Please only include a brief summary of the content of your thesis in this field.
 This should be a paragraph or two, although it can be longer.
 Do NOT type the heading required in the body of your thesis in the abstract field of the submission form.
 Example, do NOT type:

 TITLE OF THESIS

 Check off “Upload a file”